What is Project Controls?

 - A concise and detailed vision of the state of progress of a project, helping in decision making.

-- Avoiding over consumption of resources and working time: good Project control allows for efficiency in the use of the project’s available resources and guarantees contractual performances
+- Avoiding over consumption of resources and working time: good Project controls allows for efficiency in the use of the project’s available resources and guarantees contractual performances

 - Assisting in the overall communication of the project: Thanks to this communication effort the project is secured

-- Help with productivity: all the project information is well organised by Project control, optimising the time spent looking for information.
+- Help with productivity: all the project information is well organised by Project controller, optimising the time spent looking for information.